Article: Marketing Ideas

-Good ethics and sound philosophy enable people to come to the right ‘good’ decision when purchasing from your business, conciously or subconciously.
+Good ethics and sound philosophy enable people to come to the right ‘good’ decision when purchasing from your business, consciously or subconsciously.
 Your ethics don’t need to be complicated.
-The basis of good corporate ethics are: be good, be friendly and be open, this will put you ahead of the competion, for now at least.
+The basis of good corporate ethics are: be good, be friendly and be open, this will put you ahead of the competition, for now at least.
 Get your philosophy right and everything will naturally fall into place, the basis of your processes, company attitude, client relationship and trading balance sheet.

 Define your target market for your product or services

 Do they know they want it?
 Do they need it?

 How do they think, how do they behave and how do they interact with similar businesses.

 Know the benefits of your product to your market, more commonly known as your Ultimate Selling Point, in this case you will have two, your products USP and your company’s USP.

 Create marketing plans based around the interaction between you and your market.
 Set your budgets and stick to them!
 What do you want to achieve?
 What steps do you need to get there?
 Which services will you require?

 Execute your marketing plans with the appropriate mediums required to reach your target audience.

 Capture your customers and look after them to keep them coming back.